Phoonk 2: Release

-Contest
+Marketing

+A poster for the film was found to be sharing similarities with that of the 2008 South Korean action thriller The Chaser.

-Director Rama Gopala Varma claims that Phoonk 2 is scarier than Phoonk and says that the person who can watch the film without getting scared can win Rs 500,000.
-According to Varma, "Someone who says he won’t be scared while watching the film will be shown Phoonk 2 in a theatre alone.
-He will be attached to an ECG machine to monitor his heart beat and the machine will be connected to a screen outside the hall.
-If his heart beat stays normal, he will win Rs.
-500,000."
+Varma claimed that Phoonk 2 was scarier than Phoonk, and announced a contest where a fearless viewer will be shown the film in a theatre alone while being attached to an ECG machine connected to a screen outside the hall.
+If the heartbeat stays normal, the viewer wins ₹ 500,000.

 The person who dared to watch Phoonk 2 alone was Hitesh Sharma from Mumbai.
 The contest was held at FAME Cinemas.
 The contestant lost the contest.
 After the contest Varma told reporters that "The bottom line is the challenger has lost and we won.
 I am very happy".
 There were screens outside the hall to monitor his heartbeats and facial expression.
 After watching the film for 45 minutes, Hitesh took away his face from the screen and waved saying he couldn't take the scares anymore.
 "There were many scenes, which were really scary but I was controlling myself.
 Then came a scene which I couldn't bear any more, so I gave up."

 Varma offered Hitesh to work with him in Phoonk 3.
 "I am very happy to be a part for Ramu’s Phoonk 3.
 I have just learned that he has offered me a role.
 Nothing was planned.
 I got scared and I feel Ramu is right when he says "My film is scarier", Hitesh added.